UX Design Process Explained

 • Critical thinking

-Industry skills (specialized skills, knowledge, and abilities unique and important for the UX design career)
+Industry skills (specialized skills, knowledge, and abilities unique and important for a successful UX design career):

 • UX writing